Shahidbangash/AcumenFYP/README.md

 ### ***Note***

-you must allow camera permission to see live result of face expression
+you must allow camera permission to see live result of face expression.

+For Acumen Web visit this [link](https://link)